chaynHQ/bloom-frontend/README.md

 **Dynamic pages**

-Dynamic pages allow the team to create new content pages in Storyblok e.g. `/about-topic`, without requiring developer work.
-Our top level dynamic route [[slug].tsx](pages/[slug].tsx) and [DynamicComponent.tsx](components/DynamicComponent.tsx) render the components on the page.
+Dynamic pages allow the team to create new content pages in Storyblok e.g. `/about-topic`, without requiring developer work*.
+Our top level dynamic route [[slug].tsx](pages/[slug].tsx) allows new pages to be added, with an infinite number of [StoryblokPageSection.tsx](components/storyblok/StoryblokPageSection.tsx) with nested components.
+[DynamicComponent.tsx](components/storyblok/DynamicComponent.tsx) can also be used to dynamically render components on a page, where the storyblok field is of type `blocks` and we don't know which blocks to expect.
+*Note: If a page is to be public/unauthenticated, it must be added to `publicPaths` in [\_app.tsx](pages/_app.tsx).

 ## Git flow and deployment